paylinkmcp/basic-mcp-agent/README.md

 1. **Agent** initiates a call to a monetized MCP tool
 2. **PayLink Infrastructure** validates the payment:
    - Checks if the Agent Wallet has sufficient balance
-   - Transfers funds from Agent Wallet → MCP Wallet
+   - Transfers funds from Agent Wallet to MCP Wallet
 3. **On Success**: Request is forwarded to the Monetized MCP Server, which executes the tool and returns the result
 4. **On Failure** (Out of Credits): The agent is notified to request user funding